 - It is recommended that candidates should complete at least 21 hours of personal study by reviewing the syllabus and the ITIL® Service Strategy publication in preparation for the examination, specifically Chapter 2: Service management as a practice.

 Qualification Learning Objectives

-This qualification provides a complete management-level overview of service transition, including all its related activities.
+This qualification provides a complete management-level overview of Service Strategy, including all its related activities.